-Are there supplementary activities designed to enrich and enhance the visits to the site.

-Site managers should promote community involvement and public awareness and interest in the site.
-This includes identifying local partners who can assist with the longterm preservation of the site.
+- Are there supplementary activities designed to enrich and enhance visits to the site? - Site managers should promote community involvement and public awareness and interest in the site.
+This includes identifying local partners who can assist with the long-term preservation of the site.
 Managers should create a plan for the future development and use of the site.
-All programs, plans and initiatives should be undertaken with the cooperation and participation of all relevant government agencies and in accordance to any and all laws that govern such activities.
+All programs, plans, and initiatives should be undertaken with the cooperation and participation of the relevant government agencies and in accordance with the laws that govern such activities.